How we ensure quality of our most difficult Japanese and Italian translations

 - When delivery conditions allow, the Italian translator puts aside the translated text for a day or two before reviewing it again, this time with fresh eyes.
 This last stage of the translation quality process is very important when a particularly high level of expressive creativity is required, such as with content from art, business, or publishing fields, or for texts intended for a narrow audience (lawyers, engineers, etc.).
 It's also called the editing phase (or monolingual check), which serves the purpose of reviewing the target text again but now with a distinct and more critical approach, that is "freeing" oneself from the source text in order to avoid a too literal translation from Japanese and analyzing the target text in question as if it were not the product of a translation work but instead a completely new piece of writing.

-- Then proofreading follows, the last phase of the translation process, with the aim of finding possible mistyping errors, wrong numbers or dates or layout problems.
+- Then proofreading follows; this is the last phase of the translation process to find possible mistyping errors, wrong numbers or dates or layout problems.

-This is essentially an example of our Japanese translation quality control carried out by two mother tongue translators (us) to particularly difficult translations.
+This is essentially an example of our Japanese translation quality control carried out by two mother tongue translators (us) to particularly difficult translations or translations that require the utmost care due to their usage.